almerk/almerk/README.md

 # Hello 👋

-My name is Merkuliev Aleksey, and usually I introduce myself as software engineer from Moscow.
+My name is Merkuliev Aleksey, and usually I introduce myself as software developer from Moscow.

 ## Preffered technologies, frameworks and languages: